OpenRockets/web-dev-error-solutions/errors/nextjs/handling-referenceerror-regeneratorruntime-is-not-defined-in-next-js-api-routes/README.md

+# 🐞 Handling `ReferenceError: regeneratorRuntime is not defined` in Next.js API Routes

 This document addresses a common error encountered when using asynchronous functions within Next.js API routes: `ReferenceError: regeneratorRuntime is not defined`.
 This error typically arises because asynchronous functions (using `async`/`await`) rely on the `regeneratorRuntime` object, which isn't automatically available in all Node.js environments.
 Next.js API routes run in a Node.js environment, and if the necessary runtime isn't included, this error will occur.